The school colours are grey with a blue sweatshirt. School uniform may be purchased

 Both boys and girls are asked to wear sensible flat black shoes or black trainers with velcro fastening if your child cannot yet do laces.

-PE Kit: Blue shorts, white t-shirt with no pocket, and slip-on black plimsolls.
+PE Kit: Blue shorts, white t-shirt with no pocket, and slip-on black plimsolls if they are not wearing black trainers to school.
 Please note that, for reception children, plimsolls are not required until the summer term.
-Blue or black tracksuit trousers may be worn outside on cold days.
+Navy or black tracksuit trousers may be worn outside on cold days.

 Jewellery and make-up